 WhatsApp Accounts structure

-Every WhatsApp Business API account is associated to a few other instances that can be managed through the Facebook Business Manager, the 360 Hub or the 360 Partner API.
+Every WhatsApp Business API account is associated to a few other instances that can be managed through the Facebook Business Manager or in the 360dialog Client Hub.

 A Meta Business Manager account is needed for any business to manage their assets in the Facebook, WhatsApp and Instagram environment.

 - Users check with all stakeholders if a Business Manager does not exist for the company before creating a new one to avoid duplication.

 - Users associate all Facebook Pages, Instagram Pages and Ads Accounts to this same Business Manager to avoid loss of information.